-There are iPad apps to help you answer this question.
+Is your grandfather too frail for surgery?
+There are iPad apps to help you answer the question regarding frailty and anesthesia.

 The majority of frail patients are elderly.
 My training was in both internal medicine and anesthesiology, and the intersection of these two fields is geriatric anesthesia.
 Metrics of frailty exist, and the evaluation of a patient’s frailty index will become an important part of geriatric anesthesia care.

 The geriatric population is increasing in size, and the number of elderly patients undergoing surgery is increasing as well.
 More than half of all operations in the United States are performed on patients of ages ≥65 years, and this proportion will continue to increase.2

 In the past a physician’s assessment of a patient’s frailty was an “eyeball” judgment, dependent on how robust versus how frail a patient looked, and dependent on an interpretation of the patient’s active medical problems.
 Medical researchers began to seek a quantitative metric for frailty, and they proposed frailty evaluation tools.

 Dr. Linda Fried developed one of the first frailty indexes in 2001.
 She studied 5317 men and women 65 years of age or older, and tabulated their answers to questions regarding these five criteria of the Fried Frailty Index: 1,3

 - Unintentional weight loss.
 The patient is asked the question, “In the last year, have you lost more than 10 lb unintentionally (i.e., not as a result of dieting or exercise)?”
 Patients answering “Yes” are categorized as frail by the weight loss criterion.